 And by most accounts Neoshell is what all the rest of the new fabrics are being judged by if the early reports are accurate.

 I am currently testing some of the newest variations on that idea from Polartec.
 And it would seem that we might actually have more breathable and more water repellant soft shell options available soon.
 But I'll report what I do find if there is a significant change.

 So why too much?
 Too heavy physically, too warm and not breathable enough.

 OK, you ask, "WTF, Dane?"
 "That is a $400 piece of kit (Gamma MX Hoody) you encouraged me to buy last year and now you are telling me it is rubbish?...too warm?...too heavy?"

 Last year I thought the Gamma MX hoody would be the one piece of clothing I would always take on alpine/ice routes.
+Last winter I didn't use the Gamma MX at all climbing, but did for one day of skiing in the Alps.
+So, yes it is a big change for me as well.
 Now I am saying it is too much?
 Yes....but don't throw it away just yet :)